 to yet remain on the earth

-The sense of ancjemò in this verse is another, again.
+The meaning of ancjemò here is another, yet.

 ancjemò siet dîs

 The Friulian verb slavinâ means to pour down with rain, to downpour.

 I shall make it downpour

 I shall cause it to downpour